OpenSecuritySummit/oss2018/content/tracks/Threat-Model/Implementing-tm-in-agile-organisations.md

 ---
-title        : Describe different ways of implementing TM in agile organisations type         : working-session status       : organizers   : description  : Describe different ways of implementing TM in agile organisations.
+title        : Describe different ways of implementing TM in agile organisations type         : working-session status       : featured description  : organizers   :
+    - Steven Wierckx
+participants :

 ---

 ## WHY

-Many organisations are struggeling to implement a threat model methodology in their agile way of working.
+Many organisations are struggling to implement a threat model methodology in their agile way of working.

 ## What